+- F2.1 The LLB can also be obtained as a second Bachelor's Degree.
 For example, a student can register for an LLB degree after obtaining a Bachelor of Commerce in Law degree, hereafter referred to as the BCom (Law) degree.
-In terms of the policy of the Faculty of Law recognition of law modules is only granted if the modules were completed within 7 years from the date on which the module was passed to the date of application for recognition (Faculty Rule E1.5).
-These modules need not be repeated for the subsequent LLB study, with the result that a student can obtain the LLB degree after only, but not less than, two years of further study.
-The recognition of credits and exemption from modules will be considered in terms of the General Rules.
+In terms of the policy of the Faculty of Law recognition of law modules is only granted if the modules were completed within 7 years from the date on which the module was passed to the date of application for recognition (Faculty Rule E1.5). - E2.2 The General Academic Rules as well as Faculty Rule E1 are applicable to these curricula mutatis mutandis.